 If you’re staying in Weymouth The Ship Inn is a lovely harbour side pub in the heart of Weymouth.
 If you’re after something a bit quirky then try the Nautico Lounge.
 It’s located on the high street inside a former post office.
 It has a fun, colourful vibe and serves a wide variety of dishes.

 Dorset is a large county so plan what you want to see and then decide where to stay.
 We used Weymouth as a base and were able to get to most places easily by taxi or public transport.
-Weymouth’s train station is located in the city centre and you can easily walk to most hotels and guesthouses from there.
-There are lots of cosy B&Bs, hotels, holiday parks and self-catering cottages depending on your budget.
+Here are my top picks:

 Why visit?
 Known as the birthplace of Shakespeare, Stratford-upon-Avon is perfect for a cultural weekend away.
 Learn more about its most famous inhabitant on a walking tour, admire the cute thatched houses and spend an evening at the theatre, after all, all the world’s a stage!